 - Family history of high blood pressure

 - Gender (Males are more prone to hypertension.)

 - Ethnicity (African American and Hispanic people are more likely to develop it.)

 - Other medical conditions like diabetes, tumors, sleep apnea, and thyroid conditions

 - Eating unhealthy foods that are high in sodium

 - Drug use

 Hypertension VA rating

-The VA rates hypertension with diagnostic code 7101 in the Schedule for Rating Disabilities.
+The VA rates hypertension using diagnostic code 7101, listed as hypertensive vascular disease, in the Schedule for Rating Disabilities.
 The ratings for hypertension are 10%, 20%, 40%, and 60% depending on your high blood pressure severity.